 *SERVICE ON A NEW YORK PARTNERSHIP (CPLR 310)

-SERVICE OUTSIDE OF NEW YORK STATE (CPLR 313)
+*SERVICE ON A NEW YORK STATE (CPLR 313)

 PLEADINGS